meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 With the cleaned descriptions and dataset, we can now store these in a vector-db

-You will note that we are not using the categorisation from our model-this is by design to show how RAG can simplify a lot of things.
+You will note that we are not using the categorization from our model-this is by design to show how RAG can simplify a lot of things.

 - We create embeddings using the text description of our clothes
 - Use 11-B model to describe the uploaded image